abu85/ampliseq_ITS/01_step_by_step_bioinformatic_analysis_with_nf-core-ampliseq.md

 --min_samples 1 \ # retain features (ASVs or OTUs) that are present in at least one sample:
 -bg \ # run pipeline in the backgroun
--resume \ # start from where it previously stopped --outdir /proj/snic2022-22-289/nobackup/abu/ampliseq_its/real_run/results \ # where the result will be saved --ignore_empty_input_files \ # empty samples will be discarded --skip_ancom \ # avaid assigning ANCOM features
---ignore_failed_trimming \ # samples will be vaoided who fail to exist after trimming
+-resume \ # start from where it previously stopped --outdir results \ # where the result will be saved --ignore_empty_input_files \ # empty samples will be discarded --skip_ancom \ # avaid assigning ANCOM features --ignore_failed_trimming \ # samples will be vaoided who fail to exist after trimming